danday74/chapter-and-verse/README.md

 All our biblical data has been [triple checked](#accuracy-of-biblical-data "Jesus loves you") to ensure reliability.

-`chapter-and-verse` works both server side and client side.
+`chapter-and-verse` works in Node code and browsers.